Social Media

 back

-Parenting Survival Tips for Prying Questions and Sugar-Wielding Aunties at Hari Raya Gatherings
+Survival Tips For Prying Questions And Sugar-Wielding Aunties At Chinese New Year Gatherings

 ExpertsPost Category - ExpertsExpertsFamily LifePost Category - Family LifeFamily LifeCNYPost Category - CNYCNYParentingPost Category - ParentingParenting - Post Category - BabyBaby - Post Category - Toddler & PreschoolerToddler & Preschooler

 Getting ready for sugar-wielding aunties and “When are you having (another) baby”?
-In the lead-up to Hari Raya, here’s some parenting advice to help you survive any large family gathering!
+In the lead-up to Chinese New Year, here’s some parenting advice to help you survive any large family gathering!

-5 tips on surviving celebrations with the extended fam
+Tips on surviving festive celebrations with the extended fam:

-It gets pretty overwhelming for children, especially younger toddlers, when it comes to hanging out with the entire extended family.
-Firstly, it’s a room full of strangers, which quickly becomes a room full of strangers trying to get into your child’s face and offer them hugs and kisses.
+It gets pretty overwhelming for children, especially younger toddlers when it comes to hanging out with the extended family.
+Firstly, it’s a room full of strangers, who quickly try to get into your child’s face and offer them hugs and kisses.
 Somehow the more your child clings on to you, the more our over-enthusiastic relatives try to pry them out of our arms.
-Repeat this scenario at every single house you visit.
-While we all know it’s from a place of love, it can be daunting for our kids, especially if we’re not there to offer them the security they need.
+While we all know it’s from a place of love, it can be daunting for our kids.

 Read more: Teaching kids about consent, and how to avoid unwanted affection

-If you’ve attended one of my workshops, you’ll know how much I stress on being that secure, safe space for your child, even when we don’t always understand why they’re reacting in a certain way.
-In this case, holding on to your child is crucial to actually giving them the confidence to maybe venture out to say hi once they’re had some time to warm up.
-Another tip a fellow mum gave me was to try to be one of the first few to arrive at a gathering so your child has sufficient time to slowly warm up instead of being surprised by a large rowdy group.
+As a parent, it’s crucial to be a secure, safe space for your child, even when you don’t always understand why they’re reacting in a certain way.
+In this case, holding on to your child is crucial to giving them the confidence to venture out to say hi once they’ve had some time to warm up.
+Another handy tip is to be one of the first few to arrive at a gathering, so your child has sufficient time to slowly warm up instead of being surprised by a large rowdy group.

-Prior to visiting it’s also good to prepare your child for the day’s activities and how they might feel during the course of the day.
+Prior to visiting, it’s also good to prepare your child for the day’s activities and how they might feel during the course of the day.
 I like to give my son an idea of what we will be doing, whom we might meet, how he might feel, and reassure him that I will be there for him.
 I also take the opportunity to throw in a reminder or two about desirable behaviour.
-Telling them things such as “you might feel uncomfortable when there are too many people around, so you can hold onto my hand until you feel better” offers them a way to cope.
+Offering them ways to cope when they feel overwhelmed can also be helpful.

-In addition to the ground rules you’ve established with your partner so you’re both singing the same tune (refer to point 2), it also helps to rehearse scenarios with your child on management techniques.
+In addition to the ground rules you’ve established with your partner (refer to point 2), it also helps to rehearse scenarios with your child on management techniques.
 For example, when he is offered food by a stranger, he should check with you before accepting it.
-For verbal children, it is especially effective when the child is able to say “no” or “I’m allergic to this” instead of you having to step in.
-In the case of younger toddlers, apart from you being the junk food police, enlist the help of your cousins or grandparents by explaining why some things are forbidden.
+For verbal children, it is especially effective when the child is able to say “no” or “I’m allergic to this”.
+In the case of younger toddlers, enlist the help of your cousins or grandparents by explaining why some things are forbidden.

 Getting your partner onboard is actually one of the strategies I consider most crucial to whether we survive well, or die trying.
 It’s not so much about agreeing on everything, but about setting some ground rules to refer to during the period.
 One of our ground rules revolves around sugar and how much leeway we will be extending to our son.
 This way, it keeps the message clear and consistent with the kids, and we don’t wind up arguing over who’s being mean.